tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 * http://r-pkgs.had.co.nz/

 When you add a package, you are adding commands and functionality.
-Once installed, packages must be called to be available to you using `library()`.
+Once installed, packages must be called using `library()` to allow you to use them.

 ```R
 # Search for Packages